 - Massachusetts Division of Conservation Services (DCS)

 - Charlemont Board of Selectmen

 - Charlemont Planning Board

 - Charlemont Conservation Commission

 - Franklin Land Trust

+- All town boards have been invited into public comment and review

-Letters of comment are inserted into the plan at the end of this section.
-The letters reflect a broad base of support for the research, analysis, outreach and recommendations developed by the Open Space and Recreation Planning Committee.
+Letters of comment are available in Appendix C. The letters reflect a broad base of support for the research, analysis, outreach and recommendations developed by the Open Space and Recreation Planning Committee.